XolioCore/LearningCSharp.App/NET.CSharp.Learning/Exam.md

 The information contained in an exception determines the type of exception.
 Incorrect.
 The exception type determines what information the exception contains, not the other way around.

+### 1. What is code debugging?

+A process to identify code syntax errors during the build process.

+A process to isolate and fix issues in code logic.
+Correct.
+Code debugging involves isolating and fixing logic issues in code.

+A process to verify that code builds and runs without errors.
+### 2. What is a debugger?

+A software tool used to observe and control the execution flow of a program.
+Correct.
+A debugger is a software tool uses an analytical approach to observe and control the execution flow of a program.

+A program that generates code automatically based on user input.

+A tool that helps developers write their code faster.
+### 3. What happens when execution of a C# application results in a system error?

+The program crashes and closes.

+The .NET runtime creates and throws an exception.
+Correct.
+The .NET runtime throws an exception when a C# application generates a system error.

+The error is silently ignored and the program continues to run.
+### 4. What is the purpose of catching an exception in C#?

+To ignore the errors that occur in a program.

+To generate other exceptions in a program.

+To take corrective action when an error occurs in a program.
+Correct.
+The purpose of catching an exception is to take corrective action when an error occurs.

+### 5. What is the relationship between the type of exception and the information it contains?

+The type of exception determines the information it contains.
+Correct.
+The type of exception determines the information it contains.

+The type of exception and the information it contains are unrelated.

+The information contained in an exception determines the type of exception.

+### 1. Which section of the Run menu enables a developer to edit or add launch configurations?

+The start and stop applications section.

+The launch configurations section.
+Correct.
+The configurations section of the Run menu provides access to edit or add launch configurations in Visual Studio Code.

+The install debuggers section.
+### 2. Which section of the RUN AND DEBUG view is used to track the current point of execution within the running application?

+VARIABLES section.

+CALL STACK section.
+Correct.
+The CALL STACK section is used to keep track of the current point of execution within the running application, starting with the initial point of entry into the application.

+WATCH section.
+### 3. Which button on the Debug toolbar can be used resume normal code execution?

+The Pause/Continue button.
+Correct.
+The Pause/Continue button on the Debug toolbar can be used to pause execution when the code is running and continue when code execution has been paused.

+The Step Over button.

+The Restart button.
+### 4. Which section of the Run menu enables the developer to set breakpoints on code lines?

+The Manage Breakpoints section.

+The Start and stop applications section.

+The Set Breakpoints section.
+Correct.
+The Set Breakpoints section of the Run menu enables the developer to set breakpoints on code lines.

+### 5. What capability does the "More" dropdown on the right side of the Debug toolbar provide?

+An option to disconnect the debugger.
+Correct.
+The "More" dropdown on the right side of the Debug toolbar enables a developer to disconnect the debugger from the current process

+An option to edit launch configurations.

+An option to manage breakpoints.
+### 6. Which of the following can be used to configure and start a debug session?

+The Debug toolbar.

+The VARIABLES section of the RUN AND DEBUG view.

+The Run and Debug controls panel.
+Correct.
+The Run and Debug controls panel is used to configure and start a debug session from the RUN AND DEBUG view in Visual Studio Code.